CNMAT/OpenSoundControl.org/spec-1_0.md

 When a received OSC Packet contains only a single OSC Message, the OSC Server should invoke the correponding OSC Methods immediately, i.e., as soon as possible after receipt of the packet.
-Otherwise a received OSC Packet contains an OSC Bundle, in which case the OSC Bundle\'s OSC Time Tag determines when the OSC Bundle\'s OSC Messages\' corresponding OSC Methods should be invoked.
+Otherwise a received OSC Packet contains an OSC Bundle, in which case the OSC Bundle's OSC Time Tag determines when the OSC Bundle's OSC Messages' corresponding OSC Methods should be invoked.
 If the time represented by the OSC Time Tag is before or equal to the current time, the OSC Server should invoke the methods immediately (unless the user has configured the OSC Server to